KhronosGroup/glTF-Sample-Assets/Models/USDShaderBallForGltf/README.body.md

  - UVs were adjusted on the outer material ball to reduce seams, by attaching an isolated UV island on the rear, and relaxing the result.
  - An ambient occlusion texture was baked for the outer material ball.
  - A "thickness" texture was created for use with [KHR_materials_volume](https://github.com/KhronosGroup/glTF/blob/main/extensions/2.0/Khronos/KHR_materials_volume/README.md#khr_materials_volume), by inverting the normals of the outer material ball mesh, then baking an ambient occlusion texture.
 This creates something similar to a thickness texture.
- - UVs were created for the "core/base/sss" meshes, and a shared ambient occlusion texture was baked for these three meshes.
+ - UVs were created for the "core" and "base" meshes, and a shared ambient occlusion texture was baked for these two meshes.

 ![Ambient occlusion textures shown on the 3d model](screenshot/screenshot_occlusion.jpg)
 <br/>_Ambient occlusion textures shown on the 3d model._